-The following table identifies how the scope of online safety is evident in content descriptions from across the Australian Curriculum.
-From this information, teachers could develop a sequential program for online safety.
+The following table identifies how the scope of online safety dimensions are evident in content descriptions from across the Australian Curriculum.
+From this information, teachers could develop a sequential program for online safety by connecting the dimensions of learning with learning area and subject specific content descriptions.